RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 In order to implement this feature, you obviously need some way of knowing, inside your ``caesar.py`` script, that the user typed the number ``5`` as a command-line argument.

 Conveniently enough, it just so happens that inside any Python program, you *do* have access to a list containing each of the words the user typed on the command line.
-This list of strings lives in a module called ``sys``, and has the variable name ``argv`` (short for "argument vector" ("vector" is another word for a list)).
+This list of strings lives in a module called ``sys``, and has the variable name ``argv``, short for "argument vector" ("vector" is another word for a list).

 Try adding the following two lines to the beginning of your ``main`` function in your ``caesar.py`` file: